Custom Poker Chips Artwork Guide: Design Files & Specs

 | Photographic imagery | Good | Moderate |

 If your design relies on very fine detail or dense small text, custom clay poker chips with a high-resolution inlay will generally outperform ceramic direct-to-chip printing.
+Read our clay vs ceramic guide for a full material comparison.

 For bold, graphic, high-contrast designs, custom ceramic poker chips produce excellent results.